theo-huret/GF_ASTRAL_UI/README.md

 # Astral UI for Grand Fantasia

-Astral UI is a user interface make by VelvetRed and and updated by GalaGAla and Folklor for the MMORPG, Grand Fantasia.
+Astral UI is a user interface make by VelvetRed and and updated by GalaGala and Folklor for the MMORPG, Grand Fantasia.
 It enhances the in-game UI to provide a better gaming experience and improved aesthetics.

 ## Features